Docugami — IDP Software Vendor

 How Docugami processes documents

-No benchmark data or third-party validation accompanies the MCP announcement.
-Performance claims on the launch page are vendor-asserted.
+No third-party benchmark data accompanies the MCP announcement.
+Performance claims on the MCP launch page are vendor-asserted.
 "Patented AI" is referenced without patent numbers.

 Use cases